Steering Another loose-*** steering post

 I agree.
 It was his first jeep.
 He's a hotrod guy.
 He did do a nice job but claimed that it was due to lift and tires.
 I know I'm missing something.
 I'm thinking caster and maybe dial in alignment better.

 This is a great thread (below linked) on just your problem...
 It all comes down to castor.
 IMO the shims are for rear pinion angle only.
 They only belong on the front if your factory castor angle is off.
-To adjust pinion angle on the front you should drop the transfer case if needed.
+To adjust pinion angle on the front you should drop the Transfer Case if needed.

 Jeep-CJ Donation Drive

-Help support Jeep-CJ.com by making a donation.
+Help support Jeep-CJ.com by making a contribution.

-Help support Jeep-CJ.com by making a donation.
+Help support Jeep-CJ.com by making a contribution.

 Goal